syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the file / element is dragging over the FileExplorer.
+Fires when the files or directory is dragging over on the FileExplorer.

 <table class="params">
 <thead>